Code-Institute-Submissions/connect-four-1/README.md

   * Once a game is won, the game bar is updated immediately and visibly at the end of the game.
   * The game bar is also utilised in the high scores screen to give the scores related to the current users as well as the verall top scores.

+  ### Game Board

   * The game board is a representation of the classic connect 4 game, but larger.
   * It is created through various empty strings and character strings.
   * Visually it looks like a large rectangle split into columns and rows.
   * When a player piece is dropped into the board, like the classic game it fills the next available blank spot to the corresponding column picked.

+  ### Player information area

+  * All player input, error handling and information is printed below the game board.

 * Player 1 always starts and is prompted to choose a column between 1 and 10 via user input.
 * This input is validated:
   1. To check if the column is free first and if its full it lets the user know and asks them to pick a different one.